Move to: Previous Day

 Arrived in Byzantium the Saint was again cast into prison, and after seven days dragged before the judge.
-When neither promises nor the most cruel torments shook the constancy of the brave confessor of the Faith, the judge sent him to Flaccius, the proconsul of Thracia, who imprisoned him for five days, and meanwhile read the records of his former trials.
+When neither promises nor the cruelest torments shook the constancy of the brave confessor of the Faith, the judge sent him to Flaccus, the proconsul of Thracia, who imprisoned him for five days and meanwhile read the records of his former trials.
 Then he ordered him to be beheaded.
 Achatius suffered death for Christ on May 8, 311.

 Note: St. Achatius' name is also spelled Acacius.
 He is invoked for headaches. — Excerpted from the The Fourteen Holy Helpers

 Against headaches and at the time of death's agony.Symbols:

 Pictured with a crown of thorns.Things to Do: